-With the conquest of Kenya as a British colony, settlers initiated various economic activities, particularly farming, and extraction of agricultural products (Huxley, 1990).
+With the conquest of Kenya as a British colony complete, settlers initiated various economic activities, particularly farming, and extraction of agricultural products (Huxley, 1990).
+These substantial investments needed some form of protection against various risk exposures.
 British insurers saw an opportunity in this, and established agency offices to service the colony's insurance needs.
 Prosperity in the colony soon justified expansion of these agencies to branch networks with more autonomy, and expertise to service the growing insurance needs.
 By independence in 1963, most branches had been transformed to fully-fledged insurance companies (Maxon, 1993).
-In the forty years since independence, Kenya's insurance industry has flourished, leads within the East Africa Community (a trading block of Kenya, Uganda and Tanzania), and is a key player in the COMESA region, (Common Market for Eastern and Southern Africa).